Reboot conference

-The Reboot Conference, or Reboot: The New Reality, was a conference held in San Francisco, California, from September 3 to September 5, 2024.
+The Reboot Conference, or Reboot: The New Reality, was an annual conference held by the Foundation for American Innovation (FAI) in San Francisco, California, from September 3 to September 5, 2024.
 The conference was held at Fort Mason Center for The Arts.

 Speakers

 Keynotes

 On Thursday September 3, venture capitalist Garry Tan gave a keynote address.

 On Friday, September 4, Alexandr Wang, the CEO of Scale AI spoke.

-Brendan Carr, at the time an FCC Commissioner who was appointed to be FCC chair by president Donald Trump.
-President-elect Donald Trump announced his intent to nominate Carr as chair November 17, just six weeks after the conference and 10 days after the 2024 election.
-However, even prior to the election, Carr was seen as a frontrunner for the job if Trump were to return to the presidency.
-Carr wrote the Project 2025 chapter on how he'd run the FCC if appointed.

 Additional speakers

 Kevin Roberts, president of the Heritage Foundation, spoke on Thursday, September 3.
 He was a surprise speaker, and his appearance had not previously been disclosed.
 During his talk, he announced that if Kamala Harris were to win the 2024 election, he would focus his efforts on Project 2028, a theoretical follow-up to Project 2025.

 Jessica Anderson, the president of the Sentinel Action Fund -- a political fund associated with Heritage Action, a sister organization of the Heritage Foundation that is focused on advocacy -- described Kamala Harris as worse for the cryptocurrency industry than President Joe Biden.
 She also made the case for Republican control of the United States Senate so that a Republican could control the Senate Banking Committee, rather than "crypto foe", Senator Sherrod Brown.